Magazzino Italian Art Foundation and Casa Italiana Zerilli-Marimò at NYU will present Renato Leotta Solo Exhibition and New Site-Specific Commission

 About Renato Leotta

 Renato Leotta (b.
-1982, Turin) lives and works between Acireale and Turin, though his family originally came from Sicily, an area from which he draws significant inspiration.
-Leotta is currently the Italian Fellow in Visual Arts at the American Academy in Rome.
+1982, Turin) lives and works between Acireale and Turin and was the most recent Italian Fellow at the American Academy in Rome in 2019.
 Renato Leotta’s work is rooted in the act of observation, using the landscape as a subject.
 As an archaeologist of the Real, Renato Leotta tries—through his processes of observation—to identify and circumscribe a series of images, visualized through different media, that although being related to a specific time and space, contain a universal character.
-Moreover, by presenting the viewer with images that don’t center narration, he works around and resists the limitations of cliché.
+Moreover, by presenting the viewer with images that don’t center narration, he works around and resists the limitations of cliché